OSVTAC/OSVTAC.github.io/meetings/2018/2018-11-08/minutes.md

 discussions on issues related to licensing, intellectual property, etc. He summarized that the Apache CLA is simple and allows the entity you are agreeing with to re-license your contribution.
 For GPLv3 projects this is a concern.
-He didn’t like the JS Foundation CLA, which does not include patent grants.
+He liked the JS Foundation CLA, but it does not include patent grants.
 He favored one used by the Harmony Project (harmonyagreements.org).
 All of this was covered in his email (see agenda packet).